TheInfiniteKind/moneydance_open/python_scripts/useful_scripts/install-readme.txt

 4) That's it....
 Repeat these steps each time.

 ----
-NOTE: On a Mac you might see one or two popup System Warning messages saying something like:
-“jffinnnnnnnnnnnnnnnnnnnn.dylib” cannot be opened because the developer cannot be verified. macOS cannot verify that this app is free from malware.
+NOTE: On a Mac, in Moneydance versions older than build 3051,  you might see one or two popup System Warning messages saying something like: “jffinnnnnnnnnnnnnnnnnnnn.dylib” cannot be opened because the developer cannot be verified. macOS cannot verify that this app is free from malware.
 These are irrelevant and harmless messages.
 Just click any option (Cancel, Ignore, Trash, Bin), it doesn't matter.
 The script will run un-affected.
 It's Mac Gatekeeper complaining about a dynamic cache file being created.